Azure/azure-functions-durable-extension/docfx/articles/topics/external-events.md

 # External Events
 Orchestrator functions have the ability to wait and listen for external events, which is often useful for handling human interaction or other external triggers.

 The following samples make use of external events.
-Feel free to reference these as possible use-cases:
+Feel free to reference these as example use-cases:

 * [Stateful Actor - Counter](../samples/counter.md)
 * [Human Interaction & Timeouts - Phone Verification](../samples/phone-verification.md)